wknclizu/Quorion2/README.md

 ```
 $ ./scripts/update_paths.sh
 ```
+4. Change the specifications in `query/config.properties` to set the corresponding PostgreSQL config and DuckDB config.
-4. Load data.
-Load data to the DuckDB and PostgreSQL.
+5. Then load data to the DuckDB and PostgreSQL by the following commands.
 ```
 $ ./scripts/load_data_duckdb.sh
 $ ./scripts/load_data_pg.sh